 - Globalisation and the Use of Technology and Social Media.

 Students who successfully complete the course will receive a Global Affairs Summer Scholars Certificate that acknowledges their participation in the GASS Programme.
 Students who make an exceptional contribution may also qualify for a recommendation letter that can be used in support of university and professional internship applications.
 The Programme does not award grades or course credit.

 APPLICATION PROCESS AND DEADLINE

 The application deadline is June 3, 2019.
 Early application is recommended, as applications are reviewed as soon as they are received and enrollment is limited to 20 participants.
 Applications will only be accepted when submitted online to Àngels Cortina: email@example.com.

 Applicants should submit the following materials:

 Letter of Interest in English (maximum 400 words) explaining their motivation for participating in the programme

 Seminars will be delivered by leading academics and international practitioners.
-Last year’s instructors included:
+Among them:

 Frank Borge Wietzke

 External Relations Manager and Head of Office, IFIT.